djones6/Swift-Bench/README.md

 - The original output from `drive.sh` is preserved in a series of files named `compares/<date>/compare_<iteration no>_<app no>.out`.
 - Compares can be customized by setting various environment variables:
 ```
+  DRIVER: workload driver to use (default: wrk)
   ITERATIONS: number of repetitions of each implementation (default: 5)
   URL: url to drive load against (default: http://127.0.0.1:8080/plaintext)
+  CLIENT: server to use to execute load driver (default: localhost)
   CPUS: list of CPUs to affinitize to (default: 0,1,2,3)
   CLIENTS: # of concurrent clients (default: 128)
   DURATION: time (sec) to apply load (default: 30)
+  SLEEP: time (sec) to wait between tests (default: 5)
+  RUNNAME: name of directory to store results (default: compares/YYYYMMDD-HHmmss)
+Output control:
+  RSS_TRACE: set to enable production of periodic RSS values in CSV format
+  CPU_TRACE: set to enable periodic CPU values in CSV format
+  THROUGHPUT_TRACE: set to enable periodic throughput values in CSV format
+  CPU_STATS: set to report total/user/sys CPU time consumed by application
+  JSONFILE: fully-qualified filename to write results to in JSON format
 ```
 ...in addition, the environment variables consumed by `drive.sh` can also be specified.

-If you require multiple instances of the application, specify the application path and number of instances separated by a comma, for example: `/path/to/executable,iterations`
+If you require multiple instances of the application, specify the application path and number of instances separated by a comma, for example: `/my/app,4` to run 4 instances of /my/app

 ##Example output